-Thirty advanced credits (10 courses) in all, made up of:
+Basic requirements: Thirty advanced credits (10 courses) in all.

 The major in German allows students to choose from one of three possible tracks or

-and 3) German Intellectual History (Geistesgeschichte).
-The German concentration (Four
+Applied, and Synchronic), and 3) German Intellectual History.
+The German concentration

-courses beyond the core) consists of a skills course and then at least one course
+consists of four courses beyond the core) usually a skills course and one course in

 the German language.